ashley-brown13/chatty-ashley/README.md

   <img width="800" src="https://github.com/ashley-brown13/chatty-ashley/blob/main/client/public/images/Screen%20Shot%202021-07-29%20at%204.42.17%20AM.png" alt="server error">
 </p>

-## User Interactions

-1. Login (Signs-up and new users into my 'users' collection)
-2. Send Message
-3. Read Messages
-4. Scroll to Bottom Feature
-5. Logout
-6. Accepting error notifications if necessary

-## UI Design
-To implement good accessibility for a variety of users, I made sure to implement high color contrast between the text and it's background color.
-I also tried to use explicit descriptions on buttons and forms so as not to confuse readers about the basic functions of the website.

-Material-UI provided me with a lot of well-designed React UI components.
-I utilized the following in my application:
-* Box
-* Dialog
-* Icons
-* Button
-* TextField
-* Avatar

 ## 3rd Party API
 I really enjoyed interacting with the Firebase API.
 Though there are a lot of configurations at the start, their functions are very intuitive, and can be used on both client and server sides.
 Though I used a server for this project as the guidelines require, I actually think that I would create a serverless version of this project if I was to re-factor it.
-Because Firebase offers options like OAUTH and functions that allow API calls on the client side, I think the application would be more efficient and faster if it did not have to hit the server first.
+Because Firebase offers options like OAUTH and functions that allow API calls on the client side, I think the application would be more efficient if it did not have to hit the server first.

 This is a snapshot of the response of my GET request to the Firebase API ( https://firestore.googleapis.com/google.firestore.v1.Firestore/Listen/channel), which returns the messages from my Firestore database: